ingra-ai/ingra/README.md

 - **Deployment**: [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme)
 - **Email Service**: AWS SES
 - **Authentication**: Custom implementation for enhanced security
-- **Additional Libraries**: date-fns for date handling, jsonwebtoken for JWT based auth, uuid for generating unique identifiers, zod
+- **Additional Libraries**: date-fns for date handling, jsonwebtoken for JWT based auth, uuid for generating unique identifiers, zod for forms validation, chrono-node for natural date-time parsing.

 ## Features

-- [x] **User Management**: Manual authentication system for better security and privacy.
+- [x] **Functions Hub**: Curate a variety of functions that can be integrated into your personal assistant suite.
+The hub serves as a central repository for all available functions.
-- [x] **Task Management**: Intuitive interface to manage your tasks efficiently.
+- [x] **Auto-Generated OpenAPI and Swagger Specs**: Automatically generate OpenAPI and Swagger specifications for your curated functions, ensuring standardized documentation and ease of use.
-- [ ] **Calendar Scheduling**: Integrated calendar for easy scheduling and event management, powered by Google Calendar API.
+- [x] **Virtual Machine Execution**: All functions run in a secure virtual machine environment, providing isolation and security.
-- [x] **GPT Integration**: Leverage GPT function calls for enhanced productivity tools.
+- [x] **Privacy Controls**: Provide users with granular privacy controls to manage their data and interactions, ensuring transparency and trust.
-- [ ] **Email Integration**: Manage and send emails directly through the platform, utilizing the Gmail API.
+- [x] **Integration to OpenAI ChatGPT Plugin**: Provide seamless experience to integrate personal curated functions to ChatGPT Plugin
-- [ ] **Contacts Management**: Access and manage your contacts, leveraging Google Contacts API for seamless integration.
+- [ ] **Function Marketplace**: A marketplace where users can share, rate, and review functions, enhancing discoverability and quality.
-- [ ] **File Management**: Store, access, and manage files with Google Drive API integration, ensuring secure and organized file handling.
+- [ ] **Workflows Hub**: Integrate react-flow to curate one or more functions for more comprehensive task.
-- [ ] **Data Analysis and Reporting**: Utilize Google Sheets API for advanced data analysis and reporting capabilities within your workflows.
+- [ ] **User Onboarding**: Streamlined onboarding process to help new users get started quickly and efficiently, including step-by-step guides and support resources.
-- [ ] **Rich Communication Features**: Enhance user engagement with personalized email and notification services through Gmail API.
+- [ ] **Advanced Security Features**: Implement advanced security measures such as encryption, secure access controls, and more to protect user data and function integrity.
-- [ ] **Comprehensive Contact Insights**: Gain deeper insights into your contacts, improve networking and relationships using the People API.
+- [ ] **Collaboration Tools**: Develop tools to facilitate collaboration among users and developers, such as version control, code reviews, and more.
-- [ ] **Advanced Task Automation**: Implement sophisticated task management and automation using GPT integration combined with Google Tasks.
+- [ ] **Personalization Options**: Offer advanced personalization options to tailor the assistant’s behavior and responses to individual preferences.
-- [ ] **Enhanced Search Capabilities**: Future integration with a Postgres vector database will provide advanced search features, making it easier to retrieve relevant information and documents quickly.
+- [ ] **AI and Machine Learning Integration**: Incorporate AI and ML models to enhance the capabilities of your personal assistant, allowing for more intelligent and responsive interactions.
-- [ ] **Intelligent Data Embedding**: Utilize the Postgres vector database for embedding data intelligently, enabling more efficient data retrieval and analysis.
+- [ ] **AI Agent Creation**: Incorporate AI Agent creation for specific comprehensive task.
-- [ ] **Personalized Content Recommendations**: With GPT integration and Postgres vector database, offer personalized content and task recommendations based on user behavior and preferences.
+- [ ] **Cron Features**: Integrate scheduled run for certain function, that will feed to users.
+Either by web, email or to their own AI Agent.
-- [ ] **Semantic Search in Emails and Documents**: Implement semantic search across emails and documents stored in Google Drive, enhancing the ability to find relevant information effortlessly.
+- [ ] **Natural Language Processing**: Improve interaction with natural language understanding and processing, making the assistant more intuitive and user-friendly.

 ## Getting Started